Why I built Halocard

 Identity verification because the law requires it.

-Every legitimate card company on the planet requires identity verification, including a selfie.
-We looked into how to reduce this burden, but the US Customer Identification Program for Banks regulation is crystal clear.
+Every legitimate card company in the USA requires identity verification in conformance with the US Customer Identification Program for Banks regulation .

 Bootstrapped on purpose.

 No VC funding.
-No board pushing us to harvest data or chase growth at the cost of user trust.
+No board pushing us to monetise data or chase growth at the cost of user trust.
 The only people we answer to the are the users paying us.

 Delete your account any time.